Part-time & Graduate Enrollment Services

 Policy regarding student work

 The School of Photographic Arts and Sciences reserves the right to retain at least one original piece of work from a student’s MFA thesis show for inclusion in the MFA Collection, to be used for educational, promotional, and exhibition purposes.
 Graduates must also leave the school a CD containing 20 images of thesis work completed for the master’s degree.

-The SPAS Gallery supports the exhibition of graduate thesis work, student work, and the works of contemporary imagemakers.
-It maintains a calendar of exhibitions, public lectures and receptions.
+William Harris Gallery (http://cias.rit.edu/spas-gallery/) supports the exhibition of graduate thesis work, student work, and the works of contemporary imagemakers.
+It maintains an academic year calendar of exhibitions, public lectures and receptions.
 Importantly, it also provides real world experience for interested graduate students, where they learn firsthand about gallery operations, installation, and communications.